Rush Sturges: Documentary film making career

 In 2023 Sturges was featured in Jimmy Chin's "Edge of The Unknown" series for his role in helping rescue and resuscitate his teammate, Gerd Serrasolses, in a kayaking accident on the Rio Tulijá in Veracruz, Mexico.

+In 2025, Sturges Co-Directed and Executive Produced on two short films on the impact of plastic pollution around the world.
+"The Human Side of Plastic: Babacar Thiaw" profiles a visionary Senegalese surfer, entrepreneur, and environmental activist, is on a mission to tackle his country's escalating plastic pollution crisis and preserve its coastline for future generations.
+The film was awarded three Gold Awards at the 2025 Global Indie Film Awards and Best Documentary at the 2025 Vienna International Film Awards among other prizes.
+"The Human Side of Plastic: Abby Barrows" tells the story of one of the world's most productive lobster ports 0n Deer Isle, Maine where warming waters and invisible microplastic pollution threaten a centuries-old way of life.
+It won the Gold Award for Best Documentary at the 2025 Hollywood Independent Filmmaker Awards among other awards.

+Sturges also served as Executive Producer and Cinematographer on the 2025 film "Snow Leopard Sisters."
+The film follows Tshiring Lhamu Lama as she travels alone to her home in a remote corner of the Himalayas, vowing to end retaliatory killings of local snow leopards.
+To succeed, she must first convince her young apprentice Tenzin to love the animals that have taken everything from her and her family.
+"Snow Leopard Sisters" premiered at South by Southwest in 2025 and won the People’s Choice Award at the 2025 Wild & Scenic Film Festival among other awards.

 Other film and media

 Rush Sturges has produced and/or directed a number of music videos for artists Free Creatures, The Wind Fields, Matthew Jo, as well as his own music.

 He has also produced content for GoPro, VisitMexico, CNN, Dagger Kayaks, Discovery, Toyota, Ford, ESPN, National Geographic, Red Bull, Outside, Smith, Sweet Protection, Universal, The Weather Channel, Netflix, Polaris, Disney, and others.

 Musical career

 Rush Sturges performs a blend of hip hop and folk-inspired rock, which he dubs "folk hop".
 He has released three full-length albums including "The Road is Gold" (2010), "A Life Worth Living" (2016), and "Lessons in Folk Hop" (2024) on his River Roots Records label.
+"Lessons in Folk Hop: The Remix Album" was released in 2025.

 Sturges has released songs featuring John Craigie, the Shook Twins, Hendri Coetzee, 2Mex, and many other artists.

 His music draws on themes related to his upbringing in the remote mountains of Northern California, his connection to the environment, and his career in whitewater kayaking, as well as universal concepts such as personal and spiritual growth, the loss of close friends, and more.

 His songs have been featured in various kayaking movies and adventure films.